Polygraph Laws Regarding Admissibility

 1995 – United States v.
 Galbreth

-This case had a motion submitted for a Daubert hearing for the admissibility of polygraph evidence.
-The Daubert hearing was conducted and the court found:
+As per the new laws around polygraphs, this case had a motion submitted for a Daubert hearing for the admissibility of polygraph evidence.
+The Daubert hearing was conducted, and the court found:

 “Wherefore, it is ordered that Defendant’s Motion to Admit Expert Opinion Evidence Regarding Polygraph Results be and hereby is GRANTED.

 The defendant was acquitted at trial prior to polygraph evidence being admitted to the jury.
-It was nonetheless a victory for polygraph.
+It was nonetheless a victory for polygraph tests in court.

 1998 – United States v.
 Duque

-The defendant made a motion to submit polygraph & lie detection evidence, the state submitted a motion to exclude it.
-The court’s decision was in favor of the state and the evidence was not admitted.
-What is important about this case is that the evidence was not admitted based on a few different reasons.
-One of which was that the polygraph & lie detection expert was found to ‘not competent to testify about the scientific reliability of the control-question method of polygraph.
+The laws around polygraphs work both ways.
+Here, the defendant made a motion to submit polygraph evidence, and the state submitted a motion to exclude it.
+The court’s decision was in favor of the state, and the evidence was not admitted because the polygraph expert was found to be competent to testify about the scientific reliability of the control-question method of polygraph.

 In other words, at least part of the reason is that the polygraph examiner was not prepared to defend the technique he was using.
-Secondly, the court stated that even if the defendant had developed a necessary foundation for the reliability of the polygraph & lie detection, that the polygraph & lie detection evidence would be of small significance to the overall facts in the case and that introducing it could prejudice the jury unnecessarily.
+Secondly, the court stated that even if the defendant had developed a necessary foundation for the reliability of the polygraph, according to the laws, the polygraph evidence would be of small significance to the overall facts in the case, and that introducing it could prejudice the jury unnecessarily.

 1998 – United States vs. Sheffer

 The effect this had on the overall admissibility of polygraph is varied and open to interpretation.
-It seems to somewhat undermine the Daubert decision and at the same time leaves individual state and local courts the freedom to decide on their own whether they want to consider admitting polygraph evidence.
+It seems to somewhat undermine the polygraph laws in the Daubert decision, and at the same time, leaves individual state and local courts the freedom to decide on their own whether they want to consider admitting polygraph evidence.

-A few general conclusions can be made from the years of polygraph & lie detection case law:
+A few general conclusions can be made from the years of polygraph and lie detection case law:

-1. The court system is clearly at odds with itself over making any permanent, final decisions regarding the admissibility of polygraph.
+1. The court system is clearly at odds with itself over making any permanent, final decisions regarding the use of polygraph and lie detector tests in court.

 2. Ultimately, it is up to the trial judge as to how he or she will handle any motion to admit polygraph evidence.

-3. Polygraph is regularly admitted as evidence in trial.
+3. When it comes to the law, a polygraph is regularly admitted as evidence in a trial.

-4. Polygraph is regularly rejected as evidence in trial.
+4. Polygraph is also regularly rejected as evidence in a trial.

 Why The Polygraph Examiner?

-• Strict Adherence to Testing Protocols Established by the American Polygraph Association
+• Strict adherence to polygraph laws and testing protocols established by the American Polygraph Association

 Contact The Polygraph Examiner Now